Jovan Milutinović

-Jovan Milutinović (Јован Милутиновић; born 14 January 2000) is a Serbian footballer who plays as a forward for SV Stockerau.
+Jovan Milutinović (Јован Милутиновић; born 14 January 2000) is a Serbian footballer who plays as a forward.

 Club career

 Floridsdorfer

-After spells at Mauerwerk Sport and 1210 Wien, Milutinović joined Floridsdorfer in 2016.
+After spells at Mauerwerk Sport and 1210 Wien, Milutinović joined Floridsdorfer AC in 2016.
 In 2017, Milutinović began playing with the reserve team of Floridsdorfer.

 He got his professional debut for the club in the 2.
 Liga against Young Violets on 9 November 2018.
 He ended the 2018-19 season with four appearances 2.
 Liga.
 Beside that, he made 25 games and scored 20 goals for the reserve team, helping them reaching a fifth place in the Austrian 2.
 Landesliga.
-On 27 June 2019, Milutinović signed his first professional contract with Floridsdorfer.
+On 27 June 2019, Milutinović signed his first professional contract with Floridsdorfer AC.

 In January 2020, he was loaned out to Wiener Stadtliga club SR Donaufeld for the rest of the 2019-20 season to gain some experience, as he at the time, only was playing for Floridsdorfer's reserve team.
 He played a total of three appearances for Donaufeld.